lazraka/lazraka/README.md

 ### Hi there 👋

+I am a recent graduate from the Samueli Engineering School at UCLA having completed a Master's degree in Computer Science.
+I am passionate about cancer research and have directed many of my endeavors towards contributing to this field, working as a Senior Research Technician at Memorial Sloan Kettering Cancer Center, developing a 6-compartment model to elucidate the behavior of the p53 tumor suppressor gene for my Master's thesis, and leading a boxing charity event to raise money for Cancer Immunology research.
+I strive to be at the intersection of medicine, engineering and technology to help bring us towards a future with a cure for cancer.

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 💬 Ask me about ...
+- 📫 How to reach me:

 <!--
 **lazraka/lazraka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.